 UNIVERSITY OF WISCONSIN River Falls

 Edward N. Peterson taught history at the University of Wisconsin-River Falls from 1954 to 2005.
-Among the many courses he enjoyed teaching were those focused on the twentieth century, especially World War I, World War II, and the Cold War.
-Professor Peterson wrote ten books on Germany in the twentieth century, and devoted his scholarly life to issues surrounding war, peace and power.
-To honor the memory of Ed Peterson and to address the vital issues of our time, the History and Philosophy Department established the Series to emphasize the issues that were the focus of his academic life: war and peace, abuses and limits of power, and the struggle for democracy in the twentieth century.
+Among the many courses he enjoyed teaching were those focused on the 20th century, especially World War I, World War II, and the Cold War.
+Peterson wrote ten books on Germany in the 20th century and devoted his scholarly life to issues surrounding war, peace and power.
+To honor the memory of Peterson and to address the vital issues of our time, the History and Philosophy Department established the lecture series to emphasize the issues that were the focus of his academic life: war and peace, abuses and limits of power, and the struggle for democracy in the 20th century.

-The Series will be held annually on the UWRF campus.
-The funds that made the Endowment possible were generated by the generous donations of students, alumni, faculty and friends, collected over many years.
+The lecture series will be held annually on the UWRF campus.
+The funds that made the endowment possible were generated by the generous donations of students, alumni, faculty and friends, collected over many years.
 Your continued support enables this valuable series to continue.

 • The Edward N. Peterson Lecture Series Endowment

 • UWRF History and Philosophy Department

 Launched Tuesday, Oct.
 2, 2007

 We were pleased to have Stephen Feinstein, Ph.D., UWRF Professor Emeritus and Director of the Center for Genocide and Holocaust Studies at the University of Minnesota, as the first speaker for the lecture series.
 Feinstein presented "When 'Never Again' is a Cliche: The Complicated Role of Rescuers in Genocide."